mlissner/michaeljaylissner.com/content/the-argument-for-encryption-and-why-vista-is-irresponsible.md

 The easiest solution to this problem is to encrypt your entire hard disk at all times.
 That way, even if your hard disk is removed from your computer, all the data is jumbled anyway.
 Ubuntu released this feature back in April, and Microsoft released this feature with the release of Vista.
 Unfortunately though, to receive encryption on your Vista installation, you have to buy Vista Ultimate, which costs $120 more than the Home version (<a href="http://www.microsoft.com/windows/windows-vista/compare-editions/default.aspx" target="_blank">at a cool $320!</a>).

 As we trust more and more data on our computers, is this irresponsible product engineering?
 Absolutely.
 It costs Microsoft no more money to put encryption on all versions.
-Unfortunately though, they make more money by charging for it. <!--break-->
+Unfortunately though, they make more money by charging for it.